Chadehoc/srp6-rs/README.md

-The first fork had flaws for use in a real client-server setting: illogical serialization directions, funny constants for 2048 version, changes in protocol, opaque types...
+The first fork had flaws for use in a real client-server setting: illogical serialization directions, funny constants for 2048 version, changes in protocol, big/little-endian errors...

 The second fork fixed many things, but remained incomplete and not directly usable with a true client and server (instead of a simulation in examples).